-- (a) Correcting a heading deviation of 90 degrees or more. - (b) Regaining height, in the case of altitude difficulties. - (c) Adding a figure to a sequence to correct a heading or attitude.
+- (a) Correcting a heading deviation of 90 degrees or more between figures (See 7.2.1). - (b) Regaining height, in the case of altitude difficulties. - (c) Adding a figure to a sequence to correct a heading or attitude.
 (Example: the addition of a roll from inverted to upright to correct the attitude for the next and subsequent figures.)